 Even though mousse seems delicate, it will keep for 4-5 days in the refrigerator and hold its shape and texture.
 However, I recommend serving it within 1-2 days for a party.

-I recommend portioning your mousse into individual serving dishes before storing in the refrigerator.
-This will save time later on, and your mousse will have time to set, undisturbed.
+I recommend portioning your mousse into individual serving dishes before storing in the refrigerator and serving within 1-2 days.
+This saves time later on and your mousse will have time to set, undisturbed.

 Mousse is best served in small dessert dishes or bowls.
-Each serving size will be about a heaping ½ cup.
-Small bowls, martini glasses, or parfait/sundae glasses are best.
+Each serving size is about a heaping ½ cup.
+Small bowls or parfait/sundae glasses are best.

 If you'd like to add a topping, a dollop of whipped cream, lemon zest, or a crumbled vanilla wafer are perfect additions.

-Or, use your lemon mousse to build parfaits.
+Lemon mousse can be used to build parfaits.
 Crumble a few vanilla cookies or graham crackers and build a parfait by adding thin layers of mousse and crumbled cookies to a decorative glass.
+I've also made a lemon icebox cake using a variation of this recipe.

-- In a large bowl, add heavy cream and confectioner's sugar.
+- In a large bowl, add heavy cream, confectioner's sugar, and a pinch of salt.
 Using a hand or stand mixer, whip for 2-3 minutes on medium speed until medium peaks form.

 - Gently fold in lemon curd and lemon zest until evenly incorporated.